jackazlin/skycoin-armbian-nanopi-neo/README.md

 ## Continue from here to finish off the system.

-All credits to the original author of [this guide](https://github.com/skycoin/skywire/wiki/Skyminer-Skywire-installation-guide#troubleshooting).
+All credits to the original author of [this guide](https://github.com/skycoin/skywire/wiki/Skyminer-Skywire-installation-guide#troubleshooting), and to all the other ideas I picked up scouring message boards.